 Craig Wolfson, Esq.

-Craig J. Wolfson, Esq. is the co-owner of Wolfson and Klein-Wolfson, PLLC., a law firm that focuses on Employment Law and Estate Planning/Elder Law.
+Craig Wolfson, Esq. is the co-owner of Wolfson and Klein-Wolfson, PLLC., a Syosset, New York law firm that focuses on Employment Law; Wills, Trusts & Estates; and Real Estate.
 Craig is an attorney duly admitted to practice law in both New York and New Jersey since 1997.

 Craig received a Bachelor of Arts Degree from Brandeis University in Waltham, Massachusetts in 1992, and received a Juris Doctorate Degree from Widener University School of Law in Harrisburg, Pennsylvania in 1996.
 He earned a Certificate in Strategic Human Resources Management from Cornell University’s School of Industrial and Labor Relations in 2008.